halliwell2046/dog-client/README.md

 * Create a walk request for their dog and search for nearby walkers
 * Read walker reviews
 * Write reviews for the walkers they’ve used
-* Update their profile information and create/update/remove their dogs’ bios
+* Update their profile information and create/update/delete their dogs’ bios
 * Delete their profile

 **Walkers can**
-* View their pending requests and check out the owner profile and dogs
+* View their pending requests and check out the owner's profile and dogs
 * Accept or decline requests
 * Update their profile information
 * Delete their profile

 ## Usage